szz-dvl/JSLoader/README.txt

 - In-progress:
-  - Logs not registered when scripts are opened, notifications won't show.
+  - Logs not registered when errored scripts are opened, notifications won't show.
   - Facility to detect if scripts properly run ====> API to load script from script on demand?
 (Goal: Show script status [ loaded / not loaded ] in page action)
+  - Tab binded new windows found themselfs as current tab.

 - Big fails:
   - Something is registering rules!